berepaulius-lab/matlab-installation-requirement-checker/README.md

 # Windows 11 Requirement Checker (no MATLAB needed)

-Emoji-ready helper that checks MATLAB-related prerequisites using only built-in Windows tools (PowerShell and Command Prompt).
-No MATLAB installation is required.
-You get both a CSS dashboard and a simple menu.
+Zero-MATLAB, zero-setup checker with emoji results.
+It uses only built-in Windows (PowerShell + CMD) and will try to auto-install missing pieces with **winget** when possible.
+Two entry points: a glossy CSS dashboard and a simple keyboard menu.

-## Quick start (easy mode)
-1) Double-click **start_dashboard.cmd**
-   - If PowerShell is missing, the launcher tells you where to get it.
-   - Your browser opens with clean cards for Windows, MATLAB, Java, .NET, compiler + bonus internet/disk/memory.
+## If you only read one thing
-   - Hit **Scan all**.
-Buttons update each card live.
+1) Double-click **start_dashboard.cmd** (opens your browser).
+Hit **Scan all**.

-2) Prefer the menu?
-Double-click **requirements_checker.cmd**
-   - Press **A + Enter** to scan everything, or pick a number.
+2) Or double-click **requirements_checker.cmd** for the menu.
+Press **A + Enter**.
-   - If something is missing, the script offers to open the official download page for you.
+3) When something is missing, the app first tries a silent winget install.
+If that’s not available, it offers to open the official download page.

 Silent terminal run (optional):